 Raised and educated in Europe in the early part of his life, More moved permanently to New York City to complete his secondary education.
 He attended college in Chicago and eventually Washington University in St. Louis.
-Immediately after graduation, he continued his studies in an interdisciplinary PhD program (History & History of Science) at Harvard University, where he has taught ten different courses and earned as many teaching awards.
+Immediately after graduation, he continued his studies in an interdisciplinary PhD program at Harvard University, where he has taught ten different courses and earned as many teaching awards.
 He has supervised seven theses, with topics ranging from the creation and evolution of Medicaid and Medicare legislation in the United States, to the establishment of the public health system in post-revolutionary Mexico and the Sultanate of Oman, the early history of modern foreign relations, the leading role of women in the creation of the World Health Organization (WHO) and the first food enrichment policies in interwar United States.

 35 Quincy Street

 Cambridge, MA 02138